Lightstreamer/Lightstreamer-example-Chat-adapter-node/README.md

 <!-- END DESCRIPTION lightstreamer-example-chat-adapter-node -->

 ## Install
+If you want to install a version of this demo in your local Lightstreamer Server, follow these steps.
-The following steps assume that Lightstreamer Server, Adapter and Client are launched on the same machine.
+Keep in mind that the following steps assume that Lightstreamer Server, Adapter and Client are launched on the same machine.
 Adapt hosts accordingly when separating the pieces across different machines.

 ### Prepare Lightstreamer